jordanholbrook/jordanholbrook.github.io/_pages/about.md

 > **Fields of Interest**: Macroeconomics, Housing, Monetary Policy and Economic Growth

 My research focus on two main areas: housing and structural transformation.
-In housing, I incorporates micro-founded features of the housing market into macroeconomic models to study how monetary policy affects the housing market and vice-versa.
-In structural transformation, I study how labor reallocation across different industries can explain the slowdown in aggregate labor productivity growth.
-Methodologically, I use a mix of theory and empirics to study the research questions above.
+In housing, I incorporate micro-founded features of the housing market into macroeconomic models to study the interplay between monetary policy and the housing market.
+In structural transformation, I study how the sectoral composition of the economy explains the slowdown in aggregate labor productivity growth.
+Methodologically, I use a mix of theory and empirics to study the aforementioned research questions.

 ---